 delivered by Email.
 Zip size 2.3mb

-Email backgrounds will be sent by email
+Email and web page backgrounds will be sent by email

 upon receipt of

 normally within 24-48